|Home||Hello||Other 1||Other 2||SF Giants||Sightings||The Project|

-Are these all in the wild?
-Are these animals in a zoo?
+Are all these animals in the wild?
+Are any of these animals in a zoo?

 Every shot on my site is as wild as is possible.
 Unfortuantely, the romantic notion of animals existing far from human

-being fed by people.
-Others are habituated to humans by huge numbers of tourists like in the big safari parks of Africa.
+used to being fed by people.
+Others are habituated to humans by huge numbers of tourists like in the big safari parks

 It must be expensive!